KevinTopollaj/Swift-Concurrency/README.md

 ```

 - Tip: Because we’ve made `collect()` use `rethrows`, you only need to call it using `try` if the call to `reduce()` would normally throw, so if you have an `async sequence` that doesn’t throw errors you can skip try entirely.

+# Task and TaskGroup

+## What are tasks and task groups?

+- Using `async/await` in Swift allows us to `write asynchronous code` that is easy to read and understand, but by itself it `doesn’t enable us to run anything concurrently` – even with several CPU cores working hard, `async/await code would still execute sequentially`.

+- To `create actual concurrency` – to `provide the ability for multiple pieces of work to run at the same time` – Swift provides us with two specific types for constructing and managing concurrency in a way that makes it easier to use: `Task` and `TaskGroup`.

+- Although the types themselves aren’t complex, they unlock a lot of power and flexibility, and sit at the core of how we use concurrency with Swift.

+- Which you choose – `Task` or `TaskGroup` – depends on the goal of your work:

+- If you want one or two independent pieces of work to start, then `Task` is the right choice.

+- If you want to split up one job into several concurrent operations then `TaskGroup` is a better fit.

+- `Task groups` work best when their individual operations `return exactly the same kind of data`, but with a little extra effort you can coerce them into supporting heterogenous data types.

+- Although you might not realize it, `you’re using tasks` every time you write any `async code` in Swift.

+- You see, `all async functions run as part of a task` whether or not we explicitly ask for it to happen.

+- Even using `async let` is syntactic sugar for `creating a task then waiting for its result`.

+- This is why `if you use multiple sequential async let calls they will all start executing immediately` while the rest of your code continues.

+- Both `Task` and `TaskGroup` can be created with `one of four priority levels`:

+- `high` is the most important, then `medium`, `low`, and finally `background` at the bottom.

+- Task priorities allow the system to adjust the order in which it executes work, meaning that important work can happen before unimportant work.

+- Tip: If you’ve been doing iOS programming for a while, you may prefer to use the more familiar `quality of service` priorities from `DispatchQueue`, which are `userInitiated` and `utility` in place of `high` and `low` respectively.

+- There is no equivalent to the old `userInteractive` priority, which `is now exclusively reserved for the user interface`.